Cmk31311/SCAI/README.md

    npx serve .
    ```

+## Downloads

+Distribution files (`.zip` and `.dmg` installers) are available on [GitHub Releases](https://github.com/Cmk31311/ScreenAI/releases).
+These files are too large for the main repository but can be downloaded from the releases page.

 ## Deployment

 Because this is a static site, you can deploy it using GitHub Pages, Netlify, Vercel, Cloudflare Pages, or any static hosting provider.
 Just point the host to the repository root.